lodemo/CATANA/README.md

 ## Evaluation

 Data evaluation is based on Jupyter notebook .ipynb files located in data_evaluation.
-File names indicate a execution order, while 'XX' files can be executed independent after the strict order execution.
+File names indicate an execution order, while 'XX' files can be executed independent after the strict order execution.

 - 00_Channel Statistics.ipynb: Evaluates channel statistics, mainly only statically data and no daily statistics.
 - 01_Collaborations.ipynb: Reads the found cluster from the database, creates the actual collaboration graph.